CLASSIC INCA TRAIL TOUR PACKAGE TO MACHU PICCHU ITINERARY

 Day 4: AYAPATA – PASS – PAQAYMAYU – CHAQUICOCCHA

-• Meals included: Breakfast, lunch, afternoon tea, and dinner
+- Meals Included: Breakfast, lunch, afternoon tea, and dinner

-• Accommodation: Camping facilities
+- Accommodation: Camping facilities

 Day 5: CHAQ’ICOCHA – PUYUPATAMARCA – WIÑAY WAYNA

-• Meals included: Breakfast, lunch, afternoon tea, and dinner
+- Meals Included: Breakfast, lunch, afternoon tea, and dinner

-• Accommodation: Camping facilities and hot showers
+- Accommodation: Camping facilities with hot showers

 Day 6: WIÑAY WAYNA – MACHU PICCHU – CUSCO